mobergmann/secret-santa-emailer/README.md

 ## Newlines in email body
 To insert newlines into the body of the email just write an `\n` instead of the multiline.
 The whole body in the json must be a single line.

+## Running the Program
+To run the program add an appropriate json file (see #Look of a json).
+You need to have python3 installed.
+Then you can launch the program with `python3 main.py <path to json>`